Sedative, Hypnotic, Anxiolytic Use Disorder

 These substances are commonly used to treat anxiety, other substance dependencies, insomnia, muscle tension, seizures, and high blood pressure.

-SHA dependence and SHA use disorders can be lethal, especially if combined with alcohol.
+SHA dependence and SHA use disorders can be lethal.

 A physical dependency to these substances is common as part of the treatment.
 The disorder is achieved when the prescribed medications are misused, or if the dosage is modified by the patient in conjunction with other misuse or use of substances that may be harmful when combined.